Digital & Tech Glossary

 Progressive Web App (PWA)

-A web application using modern technologies to deliver app-like experiences through browsers.
+A web application using modern technologies to deliver app-like experiences through browsers, enabling offline functionality and mobile optimization.

 Prototype

-Interactive model of a product used for testing and demonstration.
+Interactive model of a product used for testing and demonstration that helps validate ideas and gather user feedback before final development.

 Q